Skip to main content

 System permission selection in a Salesforce permission set, highlighting Manage All Private Reports and Dashboards.

-1. From Setup, in Quick Find, search for Identity > OAuth and OpenID Connect Settings.
+1. From Setup, in Quick Find, search for External Client Apps > External Client App Manager.

 Get Your Domain and Username